Magnetostatic bounds on stability of hopfions in bulk helimagnets: Hopfion magnetization in spherical coordinates

 The Cartesian magnetization vector components $\{\umx,\umy,\umz\}$ can be computed from \cref{eq:Whitehead,eq:stereo,eq:R3S3,eq:StoR}.
 The same vector field in the spherical coordinate system~\eqref{eq:spherical}, \eqref{eq:sphericalvec} for hopfions of the first type ($\chi=\pi/2$) is

 and for hopfions of the second type ($\chi=3\pi/2$) is

 where $g=1-f(\ur)$.
 Evidently (because the vector field components do not depend on the azimuthal angle $\uf$), the $\uHopf=1$ hopfions are axially symmetric.
-That is, their cross section by any plane, passing through the polar ($\uO\uZ$) coordinate system axis, will contain exactly the same distribution of in-plane and out-of-plane components of the magnetization vector.
+That is, their cross section by any plane, passing through the polar ($\uO\uZ$) coordinate system axis, contains exactly the same distribution of in-plane and out-of-plane components of the magnetization vector.